adelasantosd/normtrace-disability-rights/normative-analysis-protocol.md

 - type of domestic legal instrument;
 - place in the domestic normative hierarchy;
-- date of enactment and latest reform;
+- date of enactment and latest reform where available;
 - structure by titles, chapters, sections, or articles;
-- whether the instrument is constitutional, general, federal, state-level, regulatory, technical, or administrative.
+- whether the instrument is constitutional, statutory, general, federal, cantonal, state-level, regulatory, technical, or administrative.

 ### 1.2 Normative actor mapping